niklas/Tirade/USAGE.markdown

 Content Type

-* everything that holds information you created, ie. Documents, Images etc.
+* everything that contains information you created, ie. Documents, Images etc.
 * if you see the word "Contents", think of your current/favourite type.

 Document